 Successfully working from home means keeping your routine just as you would if you were leaving the house and going to the office.
 Wake up as you normally would.
 Perhaps you set your alarm a little earlier to enjoy that fresh cup of coffee on the couch or have a little quiet time.
 Whatever helps you kickoff your day right, continue to do it Monday through Friday even if you’re working from home.

-2. Change out of your pajamas, get dressed!
+2. Change out of your pajamas and get dressed!

 3. Designate a specific work space

-For someone like me who works from home everyday, I’m fortunate to have my own office in our home.
+For someone like me who works from home everyday, I’m fortunate to have my own office at home.
 If you have a spare space not in use, like a guest bedroom or den, make this your work from home space!
 Just like the mind shift that happens when you change out of your pajamas, creating a designated space for working will totally help with your work from home productivity.
-But if I’m traveling and visiting my mom, my second favorite spot to create a designated work from home space is the dining room table (a kitchen table will work, too!).
+But if I’m traveling, my second favorite spot to create a designated work from home space is a table, the bigger the better.
+My favorite is a dining room table, but a kitchen table will work well, too.

 4. Plan out your days

 I’m one of those people who lives and dies by my planner.
-I write out everything I have scheduled in my planner with the time and then separately write out my daily to do list.
+I write out everything I have scheduled in my planner with the time and then separately write out my daily to do list (learn in this post how I do my brain dumps, which become my to do lists).
 I write the top three things I need to tackle for my day at the top of the list then backfill anything else.
 The items that are at the bottom of my list, sometimes carry over into future days, and that’s okay!
 When I write my new to do list each morning, I just carry those to do list items over.

 Another trick I’ve learned over the last few years of working from home is to schedule specific tasks on specific days.
 Perhaps Monday mornings are when you map out your week and plan out Monday-Friday.
 Wednesdays might be your appointment day, where if you have meetings outside of the home, you take them then.
-On Friday afternoons you tackle your account receivable.
+On Friday afternoons you tackle your accounts receivable.
 Make sense?
-For my specific business I make sure to keep Mondays completely free of appointments or meetings if possible.
-That way I have no reason not to sit at my desk and get work done.
-My photographer and I have a standing Tuesday afternoon appointment, so I know that’s the day for shooting projects.
+For my small business, I make sure to keep Mondays completely free of appointments or meetings if possible.
+That way I have no reason to not sit at my desk and get work done.
+My photographer and I have a standing Tuesday/Thursday afternoon appointment, so I know that’s the day for shooting projects.
 Fridays are when I set my out of office appoints like visits to the doctor’s office or a lunch meeting.
-When I plan out my days, I work much better.
+When I plan out my days, I’m much more productive.

 5. Time batch your work (timers are your friend!)